seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 One dowle that's in my plume: my fellow-ministers
 Are like invulnerable.
 If you could hurt,
 Your swords are now too massy for your strengths
 And will not be uplifted.
-But remember--
+But remember
-For that's my business to you--that you three
+(For that's my business to you) that you three
 From Milan did supplant good Prospero;
 Exposed unto the sea, which hath requit it,
 Him and his innocent child: for which foul deed